Wirecloud/agile-dashboards/get-file-coverage-coveralls-operator/src/DESCRIPTION.md

-This operator allows you to get the coverage report of a given file.
+This operator allows you to get the coverage report of a given file (from Coveralls).

 ## References